allenZhangPersonal/changeFaceVideo/README.md

 # changeFaceVideo
-Simple face swapping demo utilizing mp4 videos with Unity, AR Foundation, and echoAR
+Simple face swapping demo utilizing mp4 videos with Unity, AR Foundation, and echoAR implemented in Unity 2019.4.26f1

 ## Register
 Don't have an API key?
 Make sure to register for FREE at [echoAR](https://console.echoar.xyz/#/auth/register).